coveo-labs/zapier/README.md

 Run `zapier help deprecate` on what exactly occurs when you deprecate an app and when it's best to use it.
 All the other commands for `zapier` are ones concerned with collaboration and inviting users, which can all be done from within Zapier's [site](https://zapier.com/developer/builder), so it's easier to deal with them there.
 You can still utilize them if you'd like.

-At any point if you want to see the available zapier commands and what they do, run `zapier help`.
+At any point if you want to see the available zapier commands and what they do, run `zapier help` or for more info on specific commands run
+`zapier help [command]`.

 Happy Zapping!